jnuho/mkdocs/docs/deeplearning/LLM.md

 ## Foundation Model

-A foundation model is a large, pre-trained model that serves as a base or "foundation" for a wide variety of downstream tasks.
+Foundation model is a large, pre-trained model that serves as a base or "foundation" for a wide variety of downstream tasks.
 These models are trained on broad and diverse data, making them versatile for multiple applications.
-LLMs like GPT-3 and GPT-4 are foundation models because they are pre-trained on vast amounts of data and can be fine-tuned or adapted for specific tasks, such as translation, summarization, sentiment analysis, and more.
+GPT-3 and GPT-4 are foundation models because they are pre-trained on vast amounts of data and can be fine-tuned or adapted for specific tasks, such as translation, summarization, sentiment analysis, and more.

-You've probably heard of ChatGPT, Gemini or Copilot and they are examples of fine-tuned versions of foundation models.
-Theres LLMs are built from the Foundation Models and go through fine-tuning process during which the model’s parameters are adjusted based on the new data, which might include domain-specific texts, dialogue examples, or other tailored content.
+LLMs are built from the Foundation Models and go through fine-tuning process during which the model’s parameters are adjusted based on the new data, which might include domain-specific texts, dialogue examples, or other tailored content.
+ChatGPT, Gemini or Copilot are LLMs that are the fine-tuned versions of foundation models.

 ## Three Pillars of LLM